dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/qr-code-details.md

 ### errorCorrectionLevel

-The error correction level of the QR Code barcode.
+The error correction level of the QR Code.

 ```cpp
 QRCodeErrorCorrectionLevel errorCorrectionLevel